lessons in originality from tokyo’s club kids

 There is an overused saying about Japanese society that goes something like: 'the nail that sticks out will be hammered down.'
-It's a concept rooted in the perception of Far Eastern societies being at odds with the individualistic West - our equivalent saying is 'the squeaky wheel gets the grease'.
-Of course, the overriding view is that Japanese society favours the group, and not the individual - any Tokyo salaryman working 80 hours a week so as not to let the side down can attest to that.
+It's a concept rooted in the perception of Far Eastern societies being at odds with the individualistic West -- our equivalent saying is, 'the squeaky wheel gets the grease.'
+Of course, the overriding view is that Japanese society favors the group, and not the individual -- any Tokyo salaryman working 80 hours a week so as not to let the side down can attest to that.
 Why then, does the capital city of a country seemingly bent on groupthink provide a unique and fertile playground for people to stand out when it comes to fashion?

 "Now that Instagram rules the international fashion kingdom, it's less about gangs of Lolitas and more about the individual game-changers who can build an image on their own terms with the help of the internet."